 - They are big (1/4 page).
 This makes them easy to read and easy for little hands to grab and manipulate.

 - The uppercase and lowercase letters are on separate cards.
 There are lots of cute flash cards out there that have the upper and lowercase letters on the same card with adorable illustrations…which works really well for drilling, but it’s also pretty limiting when it comes to playing other hands-on learning games.
-By separating the upper and lowercase letters, it opens up a whole world of possibilities for learning: matching games, go fish, and so much more.
+By separating the upper and lowercase letters, it opens up a whole world of possibilities for learning the alphabet: matching games, go fish, and so much more.